remyabhanu/test-particle/README.md

 ##(This repository and the documentation are under construction)

 # Test-particle
-Trace energetic particles in the Radiation belts
+This code trace the trayectory of energetic particles in the Radiation belts

 ## Dependencies